ansyblenetwork/aquietlife/_posts/2021-07-02-collateral.md

 2. spreads,
 3. iron condors.

 __Remark:__ In fact, one can think of (1) as a degenerate version of (2), and (2) and a degenerate version of (3).
-So if one wanted to be very reductive, options strategies can be described entirely by the phrase, "mutually exclusive cash collateral."
+So if one wanted to be very reductive, options trading can be described entirely by the phrase, "mutually exclusive cash collateral," and all strategies can be viewed as (possibly degnerate) combinations of iron condors.

 ### Cash and stock collateral (secured puts and calls)